sukhik/mood/pages/about.md

 ---
 2020-2022 Moodboards

 I'm moving between many projects, I keep track.
 I made a two year plan and I am opening up about it.
 Everything begins in June 2020 and I will continue to post on it with related materials and further reading.
-I wrote the following in terms of what I planned.
+I wrote the following in terms of what I want.
+Specific goals are set in the first posts.
+The Plan appears later.

-###### Visual, Performance Art, and Music
+##### Visual, Performance Art, and Music

-I am interested in drawing and painting.
+I want to draw and paint.
 I want to use new materials in new mediums as well.
-I would like to learn new design software.
+I would like to learn new software.
 I am also interested in critical theory and politics, performance and social art.
 I care about making music.
 I want to train my voice.
-I am learning how to play guitar and piano.
+I want to learn and practice guitar, drums, bass, and piano.
 I want to learn how to record, mix, and produce my own sounds.
+I want to listen to more music, make more playlists.
+DJ and VJ.
 I really want to sing.

 ##### Screenwriting and Creative Writing

-I've just started a screenwriting class.
+I started taking a screenwriting class.
 I want to do something important with this knowledge.
-I plan to maintain all the writing projects which were created this year until 2022.
-Getting the sites live took some time, but I think summer provides an opportunity to let the writing begin.
-Screenwriting class is over in five weeks.
+It is a five week class.
 By that time, I will also have learned to use a camera for photography and film.
+I plan to maintain all the writing projects which were created this year until the year 2022 at which time I will evolve them.
+Getting the sites live took some time.
+Summer provides an opportunity to begin writing and scheduling around the writing.
+I want to get paid writing jobs.

 ##### Personal and Professional Development

 Instead of working, I am working on myself.
 I do plan to work at the end of the first year of this project.
-I have a confidential constraint where it is in my best interest to not exceed a certain income until April 2021.
-Therefore in spring 2021, I want to  start working and I want to make a lot of money.
+There is a confidential constraint on me where it is in my best interest to not exceed a certain income until April 2021.
+After, I want to work.
+By spring 2021, I want a job.
+I want to make a lot of money.
 Until then, I really want to be alone and find enough time to do everything I want.
 I want to be healthy and well.
 I want to be peaceful.
+There should be no pressure on me for the duration of my project.

 ##### Physical Care

-I want to change my looks and body using a beauty regime, nutrition, and by getting in shape creatively.
-I want to increase my fitness.
-Good sleep and exercise must become a much larger investment.
-I care about improving myself and I want to be the best looking version of myself I can be.
+I want to change my looks and body.
+I will use a beauty regime, supplements, and nutrition.
+I am going to get in shape.
+I want to increase my fitness and make no excuses, overcoming all aspects of my body which have kept me down.
+I will invest in good sleep and exercise.
+I care about improving myself and I want to be the best version of myself I can be.
 The strongest, leanest, and most atheletic.
 The happiest.
-It is important to improve my image because I would also like to be in my own movies if possible, the subject of photos and in society, also.
+It is important to improve my image because I would like to be in my own short films and movies if possible, the subject of photos, better integrated and more confident in society.
+I want to be a semi-public or public figure.
+I want to make videos and I stop at my own looks, image, and body type/shape, injuries and disfigurement.

 ##### Culture, Internet, Information and Colllaboration

 Beautiful worlds exist on the internet.
-I find sites and work of other contemporaries I want to use better, store, and steward.
-I will keep a list and maintain my own archive.
+I find sites and work of other contemporaries I want to use, store, and steward.
+I will keep a list, curating and maintaining my own archive.

 ##### The Truth About Home

 The last and largest thing is coming to terms with what has happened in my family.
-What's happened to me, and what's happened to them.
+What has happened to me.
 That's all I have to say.
-In two years, I want to have gone through enough with myself that this and the rest of my past just doesn't matter anymore.
+It's all I can can and remain karmically clear In two years, I want to have gone through enough with myself that they don't matter and the rest of my past just doesn't matter anymore.